 The above problem is a single-agent problem with a consistency condition $\mu^R_t=\mathcal{L}(x_{t}^{R})$--also known as \emph{McKean-Vlasov optimal control problem}.
-We can reformulate this as a measure-valued MDP where the dynamics evolve as
+We can reformulate this as a measure-valued MDP where the dynamics with the transition kernel